SilasX/RubyLivelyLetter/README.md

 ##### Simple Substitutions from YAML
 Given:
 a) an input file template, and
-b) a yaml file with the substitutions you want to make into the lette template,
+b) a yaml file with the substitutions you want to make into the letter template,

 output a form letter with substitutions from the yaml file.
 The YAML entries can be arrays, in which case it makes the substitution with a randomly-chosen member of the array.